 The FINRA arbitrators ordered JP Morgan to pay Ms. Schottenstein $4.7 million in compensatory damages, $4.3 million related to the rescission of a private equity fund, $172 thousand in costs, and one-half of her legal fees.
 The balance of the award was entered against Ms. Schottenstein’s grandsons individually.
 The point being that no matter how collectible the award against the grandsons may or may not be, a substantial portion of the award is against a deep-pocket corporate defendant that clearly has the wherewithal to pay.

-For more on the Schottenstein case there’s a website published by Cathy Schottenstein, a granddaughter and central player who’s written a book about the case.
-You’ll also want to read an excellent story on the case by Bloomberg reporter Tom Schoenberg entitled At 93, She Waged War on JPMorgan—and Her Own Grandsons.
-Schoenberg’s featured in the Bloomberg video clip above.
-Here’s an excerpt from his reporting on the case:
+For more on the Schottenstein case you’ll also want to check out the Bloomberg video featured above and read the related article by Bloomberg reporter Tom Schoenberg entitled At 93, She Waged War on JPMorgan—and Her Own Grandsons.
+Here’s an excerpt:

 Beverley Schottenstein was 93 years old when she decided to go to war with the biggest bank in the U.S.